torvalds/linux/Documentation/admin-guide/reporting-issues.rst

     time this won't be bugzilla.kernel.org, as issues typically need to be sent by mail to a maintainer and a public mailing list.*

-It's crucial to send your report to the right people, as the Linux kernel is a big project and most of its developers are only familiar with a small subset of it.
+It's crucial to send your report to the right people, as the GNU/Linux kernel is a big project and most of its developers are only familiar with a small subset of it.
 Quite a few programmers for example only care for just one driver, for example one for a WiFi chip; its developer likely will only have small or no knowledge about the internals of remote or unrelated "subsystems", like the TCP stack, the PCIe/PCI subsystem, memory management or file systems.

-Problem is: the Linux kernel lacks a central bug tracker where you can simply file your issue and make it reach the developers that need to know about it.
+Problem is: the GNU/Linux kernel lacks a central bug tracker where you can simply file your issue and make it reach the developers that need to know about it.
 That's why you have to find the right place and way to report issues yourself.
 You can do that with the help of a script (see below), but it mainly targets